HTTP vs HTTPS: The Difference Between HTTP and HTTPS

-The team here at KeyCDN is always encouraging people to make the move to HTTPS for a number of reasons such as performance benefits, additional security, and even SEO advantages.
-We are constantly throwing around the HTTP and HTTPS acronyms and sometimes its important to understand the basics of how they work and some history behind them.
-So today we thought we would explore more in-depth the difference between HTTP and HTTPS, what they mean, and why it might be time for you to make the move to HTTPS.
+The team here at KeyCDN always encourages people to move to HTTPS for several reasons, such as performance benefits, additional security, and even SEO advantages.
+We are constantly throwing around the HTTP and HTTPS acronyms, and sometimes it's important to understand the basics of how they work and some history behind them.
+So today, we thought we would explore the difference between HTTP and HTTPS, what they mean, and why it might be time for you to move to HTTPS.

 What is HTTP?

-TCP has had enhancements over the years but for the most part is very much the same as it was when it first defined in 1974, RFC 675.
-HTTP also uses UDP (User Datagram Protocol), designed by David Reed in 1980, defined in RFC 768.
+TCP has had enhancements over the years but, for the most part, is very much the same as it was when it was first defined in 1974, RFC 675.
+HTTP also uses UDP (User Datagram Protocol), designed by David Reed in 1980 and defined in RFC 768.
 It is less reliable but widely used in video conferencing, video games, and streaming.
 It allows individual packets to be dropped and received in a different order for better performance.

 The term hypertext originally came from Ted Nelson in 1965.
 The original HTTP was developed and originally proposed by Tim Berners-Lee, the director of the World Wide Web Consortium (W3C).
 The W3C's mission is to lead the web to its full potential by developing protocols and guidelines that ensure the long-term growth of the web.

-Over the years there are have been some slight revisions to HTTP/1.1.
-In 1999, RFC 2616 introduced 5 new methods, OPTIONS, PUT, TRACE, CONNECT, and DELETE.
-And then in March 2010, RFC 5789 introduced the PATCH method.
-As of today the current version defines 9 different request methods.
+Over the years, there have been some slight revisions to HTTP/1.1.
+In 1999, RFC 2616 introduced five new methods,

-In HTTP/0.9 and 1.0 the connection was closed after a single request.
-In HTTP/1.1 persisted connections (more than one request/response on the same HTTP connection) were introduced, which dramatically reduced latency.
-Other improvements such as caching, better compression support, and Cross-Origin Resource Sharing (CORS) were also added.
+In HTTP/0.9 and 1.0, the connection was closed after a single request.
+In HTTP/1.1, persisted connections (more than one request/response on the same HTTP connection) were introduced, which dramatically reduced latency.
+Other improvements such as caching, better compression support, and Cross-Origin Resource Sharing (CORS) was also added.